 How does international travel line up with your interests/the interests of your teen?

-High schoolers don’t have to know what they want to do with their life in order to participate in a summer travel program, in fact the experiences we gain abroad can often shape us in unexpected ways and change us for the rest of our lives.
+High schoolers don’t have to know what they want to do with their life in order to participate in a high school summer program, in fact the experiences we gain abroad can often shape us in unexpected ways and change us for the rest of our lives.
 Think about what your interests are at home and how you want to expand on them.
-If science class is your teen’s forte then consider an environmentally oriented program (i.e. collecting data and tagging sea turtles in the Virgin Islands or eradicating invasive species in the Galapagos) but if you consider yourself more of a social butterfly, then look into more human based projects (cultural immersion through teaching English to Tibetan refugees in India or sharing compassion in baby homes in China).
+If science class is your teen’s forte then consider an environmentally-oriented teen service trip (i.e. collecting data and tagging sea turtles in the Virgin Islands or eradicating invasive species in the Galapagos) but if you consider yourself more of a social butterfly, then look into more human-based projects (cultural immersion through teaching English to Tibetan refugees in India or sharing compassion in baby homes in China).
 It’s easy and even inevitable that we to learn through our experiences abroad; it’s up to us to decide what we want to learn and how we want to learn about it.

 What’s the best way to see the world as a high school student?

 Maybe the typical summer camp experience wasn’t for you or maybe you’ve heard horror stories about “teen tour” programs – don’t let this discourage your teen’s dreams of travel!
 Look for the signs and look for organizations that can promise “hands-on community interaction” and “experiential education.”
 Hopefully you expect the horizon broadening experience to involve more than a view from a tour bus, make sure you entrust the summer with an organization that considers itself a part of the place you’re visiting.
 Our philosophy is that people grow and have the most fun when everyone involved is striving for positive change in themselves as well as the world around them.
 We believe that service learning is the best approach to giving back to the world and the communities that we gain so much from.

 How ready am i to embark or send my teen on an international summer program?